Book

 Procedures

-Common nose and sinus procedures.
-Each is discussed fully at consultation, with the benefits, alternatives and risks explained before you decide.
+Common ENT procedures.
+If we think that you might be suitable for surgery we'll discuss it fully at consultation, with the benefits, alternatives and risks explained before you decide.

 Endoscopic sinus surgery